Pretzels/VisitingNewEngland small business partnership - Local Small Business Stories

 In a remarkably short amount of time, Foley's business went from a 500

-represented a stunning "180" from the demoralizing nature of
+represents a stunning small business success story and, for Suzanne, a "180" from the demoralizing nature of

 volunteer, expert business mentors -- has greatly helped Foley start up